Sophie Van Oostenbrugge Powers Through New Full-Body Circuit In Camo-Print Leggings And Black Sports Bra

 Dutch fitness model Sophie Van Oostenbrugge demonstrated an at-home full-body workout in the most recent video series on her Instagram page.

 Dressed in a black sports bra and a pair of gray camo-print leggings, Sophie started the circuit with a series of reverse lunges into presses.
-She used a dumbbell for this exercise and raised it above her shoulder as she took a large step back before bending both knees.
+She used a dumbbell for this exercise and raised it above her shoulder as she took a large step backward and bent both knees.
 In her caption, Sophie suggested doing four rounds of 12 repetitions on each side.

 Next, Sophie tackled a series of sumo squat pulses.
-She introduced a long red resistance band to the workout at this point, and placed one end of it around her waist and seemed to anchor the other to a piece of furniture off-screen.
-Holding the dumbbell beneath in front of her chest, Sophie assumed a wide-legged stance and then bent her legs into a low squat.
-She then raised herself up halfway before bending her knees again for the “pulse.”
+She introduced a long red resistance band to the workout at this point and placed one end of it around her waist.
+She seemed to anchor the other end to a piece of furniture off-screen.
+Holding the dumbbell in front of her chest, Sophie assumed a wide-legged stance and then bent her legs into a low squat.
+Then she raised herself up halfway before bending her knees again for the “pulse.”
 She suggested doing four rounds of 15 reps of this exercise.

 Sophie got down onto a yoga mat for the next exercise in the series, a set of Russian twists.
 She sat with her torso raised slightly while keeping her hips on the ground and her legs lifted.
 Then she twisted her upper body from side to side at a relatively brisk pace.